goarchit/archit/README.md

 7)  This project will be invitation only/private until Beta release, when limited public support will be offered.

-8)  This code is dependant upon one modification to the standard github.com/jessevdk/go-flags/option.go file.
-Issue number #213 addresses this, but until that is mainstreamed (likely done by the time you read this), add:
+8)  This code is dependant upon one modification to the standard github.com/btcsuite/btcutil/amount.go file:

-// IsSetDefault returns true if option has been set via the default tag func (option *Option) IsSetDefault() bool {
-return option.isSetDefault
-}

-to option.go.
-Recommend placing it immediately under IsSet().
+    Lines 36->44 should be changed from "BTC" to "IMAC"